TABLE OF CONTENTS

-Many small business owners find that banks and creditors often ask them for a personal guarantee.
-While a guarantee can bolster your chances of getting approved for the loan, is it truly a wise decision?
+Many small business owners find that banks and creditors ask them for a personal guarantee.
+Becoming a personal guarantor for your company’s business loan can bolster the odds of approval, but what does it mean for you?

-In this article, we’ll cover all things about personal guarantees and what effects they might have on your business in the long-term.
-Covering both the good and the bad, we’ll go over the details of personally guaranteed loans, what benefits they offer, and what risks they might pose.
+In this article, we’ll cover exactly what personal guarantees are and what effects they might have on your business.
+We’ll go over the details of personally guaranteed loans, what benefits they offer and what risks they might pose.

 Personal Guarantees 101

-Although the definition of a personal guarantee will vary depending on who you ask, you can think of a personal guarantee as an individual’s promise to repay credit borrowed by a business for which they are a part, either as an executive or a partner.
-Therefore, if the business is unable to make payments on the debt, the individual who signed the personal guarantee is on the hook.
+A personal guarantee as an individual’s promise to repay credit borrowed by a business for which they are a part, either as an executive or a partner.
+Therefore, if the business cannot make payments on the debt, the individual who signed the personal guarantee is liable.

 Understandably, personal loan guarantees improve your chances of getting approved for a loan.
-When you personally assume liability for the debt, rather than your business alone, the lender has an extra degree of assurance regarding your ability to pay it back.
+When you assume liability for the debt, rather than your business alone, the lender has an extra degree of assurance regarding your intention and ability to pay back the loan.

 In other words, signing a personal guarantee makes you more trustworthy in the eyes of a lender.
-Just in case your business cannot make good on its pledge to repay the debts incurred by the loan, your guarantee provides a safety net for the bank to fall back on.
+If your business cannot repay the debts incurred by the loan, your guarantee provides a safety net for the lender to fall back on.

 Personal Guarantees and Limited Liability

-Under a limited liability arrangement, corporate debts and liabilities are not shared or assumed by the individual members of the company.
-On the other hand, this clause is negated for that individual who signs a personal guarantee loan.
-In this case, they take on personal responsibility for the debt incurred by the limited liability company of which the guarantor is an owner.
+Generally, under a limited liability arrangement, corporate debts and liabilities are not shared or assumed by the individual members of the company.
+However, in the case of personal guarantees, any personal guarantor of a business loan assumes personal responsibility for the debt incurred by the limited liability company of which the guarantor is an owner.

 Unlimited Personal Guarantees

 There are several kinds of personal guarantee loan types.
-An unlimited guarantee stipulates that the lender is obliged to recover the entirety of the loan amount in the event of default or business failure.
-Usually, this sum also includes legal fees and other associated charges added on top.
+An unlimited guarantee stipulates that the lender can recover the entirety of the loan amount in the event of default or business failure.
+Usually, this sum also includes legal fees, interest and other associated charges.

-To illustrate the severity of an unlimited guaranteed loan, imagine a scenario in which your business borrows $100,000 from a loan that you signed.
+Imagine a scenario where your business borrows $100,000 from a loan for which you signed a personal guarantee.
 Your business pays down $20,000 but fails to make any installments after.
-The creditor spends $10,000 on lawyer fees to gain judgment in their favor.
+The creditor spends $10,000 on lawyer fees to gain judgment in its favor.
 Therefore, you would personally be liable to repay $90,000 – the remaining $80,000 plus the $10,000 in legal costs.

 Limited Personal Guarantees